mazwat/mazwat.github.io/uml-lm.md

 ![Include and Extend-extend](images/include-extend.svg)
 *fig.4 - Include and Extend*

 In this example which takes Pokemon GO as a starting point.
-We can see a  the key features
+We can see a the key features of the game but we can also see how a trapping is included in a Poke Stop but catching is an extension it is dependent on a set of factor

 ## Tools for making UML